DIC Asset (ETR:DIC) Given a €26.80 Price Target by Warburg Research Analysts

-DIC Asset (ETR:DIC – Get Rating) has been given a €26.80 ($29.13) price target by equities researchers at Warburg Research in a note issued to investors on Wednesday, Borsen Zeitung reports.
-Warburg Research’s price target would suggest a potential upside of 86.11% from the company’s current price.
+DIC Asset (ETR:DIC – Get Rating) received a €26.80 ($28.82) price objective from equities research analysts at Warburg Research in a research note issued to investors on Tuesday, Borsen Zeitung reports.
+Warburg Research’s price target indicates a potential upside of 86.89% from the stock’s current price.

-Several other research analysts have also recently issued reports on DIC.
-Berenberg Bank set a €20.50 ($22.28) target price on shares of DIC Asset in a report on Tuesday, April 5th.
-Baader Bank set a €19.00 ($20.65) target price on shares of DIC Asset in a research report on Wednesday, February 9th.
-One research analyst has rated the stock with a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat, the stock has a consensus rating of “Buy” and a consensus target price of €19.66 ($21.37).
+DIC has been the topic of a number of other research reports.
+Berenberg Bank set a €20.50 ($22.04) price objective on DIC Asset in a research note on Tuesday, April 5th.
+Baader Bank set a €19.00 ($20.43) price objective on DIC Asset in a research note on Wednesday, February 9th.
+One equities research analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average target price of €19.66 ($21.14).

 DIC Asset AG is one of Germany's leading listed property companies, and specialises in commercial real estate.
 With around 20 years of experience on the German real estate market, the company maintains a regional footprint on all major German markets through six branch offices, and has 169 assets with a combined market value of c.